loginom/loginom-help-en-omegat/data/processors/transformation/union.md

 ---
 # ![Union](./../../images/icons/components/union_default.svg) Union

-С помощью компонента Объединение исходный набор данных дополняется записями присоединяемых наборов.
+The source data set is appended with the records of the joined data sets by means of the Union component.
 The union is an analogue of the `UNION` operation in SQL.

 %spoiler%Example:%spoiler%